lpedrosa/lpedrosa.github.io/content/blog/why-i-built-envutils.md

 Invoke-Environment -EnvironmentFile .env { <# write your command here #> }
 ```

-Supporting the `dotenv` format meant writing a basic parser to convert the file into a PowerShell
+Enabling support for the `dotenv` format involved writing a basic parser to convert the file into a
-Hash Table.
+PowerShell Hash Table.
 This was such a useful feature that I exposed it as a cmdlet:

 ```powershell
 $Environment = ConvertFrom-Environment .env